anthemion-org/ogle-web/README.md

 - Cleanly separates initialization code from output-generating code;

-- Allows object state to be investigated in the debugger without expanding Variables window entries, or visiting the factory function;
+- Allows object state to be investigated in the debugger without expanding _Variables_ window entries, or visiting the factory function;

-- Allows additional methods to be added without restructuring.
+- Allows additional methods to be added without restructuring the factory.

-The class does expose private data that could have been hidden in a closure, but it seems a bit late to worry about JavaScript’s ‘anything goes’ paradigm.
-The lesson here? _Not everything has to be a function_.
+The class does expose private data that could have been hidden in a closure, but private variables are prefixed with underscores in this project, and developers who abuse private data deserve what they get.
+In summary, class implementations are often easier to understand, and easier to use.

 ## Credits